Akshit1903/MergerMan/readme.md

 - Error Handling:I encountered various potential errors, such as file upload failures or PDF processing issues.
 I learned how to handle and manage these errors gracefully, providing meaningful error messages to users and ensuring the server remains stable.
 - User Experience and UI: I learned how to create a user-friendly interface for adding files, showing options, and offering feedback on the creation of merged PDFs.
 - Deployment and Production Considerations: I learned about considerations for deploying the application in a production environment.
+- Managing sessions with MongoDB server.
+- Setting up GridFS to store user files and using MongoDB Compass for local development.

 ## Future Scope: